Right to counsel

 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).

 Legislation, Guardianship/Conservatorship of Adults - Ward

-Article 81 of the Mental Hygiene Laws provides for counsel in a procedure to determine whether someone is incapacitated and provides a guardian for those determined to be incapacitated.
 N.Y.
 Mental Hyg.
-Law §§ 81.10, 81.11(e) (requiring appointment of counsel where requested, where a petition is contested, where the court thinks it would be helpful, where "the court is not satisfied that the person is capable of making an informed decision regarding the appointment of counsel", or some other scenarios specified in the statute); In re Turner, 730 N.Y.S.2d 188, 190 (App.
+Law §§ 81.10, 81.11(e) requires appointment of counsel in guardianship proceedings where requested, where a petition is contested, where the court thinks it would be helpful, where "the court is not satisfied that the person is capable of making an informed decision regarding the appointment of counsel", or some other scenarios specified in the statute.
+See In re Turner, 730 N.Y.S.2d 188, 190 (App.
 Div.
 2001) ("[I]ndigent defendants in the Criminal and Family Courts, and poor [allegedly incapacitated persons] and [incapacitated persons] in Article 81 proceedings have the right to appointment of effective counsel.").

 Turner also suggested that counsel is provided when the guardianship is being modified.
 See also In Re Diurno, 182 Misc.
 2d 205 (NY.Sup.Ct.
 1999) (procedural safeguards for guardianship on review are "essentially the same").